annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

    3. [No translation](#no-translation)
    4. [Conclusions](#conclusions)

-:books: What keeps an aspiring technical writer awake at night?
-For me, it is definitely the overwhelming amount of new tools to learn.
-After years of simply typing into a text editor, I woke up in the world filled with terms such as authoring solutions, single-sourcing and content reuse.
-In times like this, reading technical documentation can be a life saver: not only does it help to grasp the concept of these tools, but it also allows to compare the **pros and cons** of given products.
-So, let’s take a closer look at the documentation of three popular solutions: **Jira**, **Confluence** and **Madflare Cap**.
+What keeps an aspiring technical writer awake at night?
+For me, it is definitely the overwhelming number of new tools to learn.
+After years of simply typing into a text editor, I woke up in a world filled with terms such as authoring solutions, single-sourcing and content reuse.
+In times like these, reading technical documentation can be a life saver: not only does it help to grasp the concept of these tools, but it also allows to compare the **pros and cons** of their online help.
+So, let’s take a closer look at the documentation of three popular solutions: **Jira**, **Confluence** and **MadCap Flare**.

 ## Jira & Confluence
-:books:

 As both of these tools come from the Atlassian family and the organization of their documentation is very similar, I decided to analyze them together in order highlight their similarities and differences.

 1. ### **Easily accessible**